apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Kafka Source is an Apache Kafka consumer that reads messages from Kafka topics.
 If you have multiple Kafka sources running, you can configure them with the same Consumer Group so each will read a unique set of partitions for the topics.
 This currently supports Kafka server releases 0.10.1.0 or higher.
-Testing was done up to 2.0.1 that was the highest avilable version at the time of the release.
+Testing was done up to 3.3.1 that was the highest available version at the time of the release.

 ==================================  ===========  ===================================================
 Property Name                       Default      Description